 He said that he found this simple exercise had helped him to understand what he could do, rather than focusing on what he could not do or did not know.
 This had enabled him to take the first step as he found it easier to do something.
 Today, he has a waiting list of people wanting to work with him.

-Take a goal and make a list of resources you already have in place
+Take a goal and make a list of the resources you already have in place.

 As part of your list of resources, keep in mind that you can attend our NLP Training by clicking here ….

 P.S.
 If you like this article, feel free to share it with your own list, post it on your site, on your blog, or add it to your autoresponder.
 Twitter it, Facebook it, translate it.
 As long as you leave it intact and do not alter it in any way.
 All links must remain in the article.
 No textual amendments permitted.
 Only exception is Twitter.